margodegraaf/margodegraaf.github.io/README.md

 * Local variables must be declared with the var keyword.
 * Allow for configuration (Make a configuration object, so maintenance will be easy and allow customization.)
 * Use === Comparison (The == comparison operator always converts (to matching types) before comparison.
 The === operator forces comparison of values and type.)
-* Eval() is evil.
-(The "eval" function gives us access to JavaScript's compiler.
-It's risky!)
 * Place external scripts at the bottom of the page (When loading a script, the browser can't continue on until the entire file has been loaded.)
 * Use {} instead of New Object() (Object literals zijn overzichtelijker dan een constructor object)
 * Use [] Instead of New Array() (The rule is simple: when the property names are small sequential integers, you should use an array.
 Otherwise, use an object.)